What is a PPA? The Guide to Power Purchase Agreements

 One can achieve this, for example, by getting a validity period (which comes at a cost) or agreeing on a price formula indexed on closing prices.
 The buyer and seller could agree to fix the PPA price closure referenced on publicly available prices such as forward prices observed on an exchange.

 The annual energy production of a renewable asset is an estimate.
-Its likelihood is typically calculated and assessed on the basis of long-term meteorological data.
+Its likelihood is typically calculated and assessed based on long-term meteorological data.

 You can make use of insurance guarantees or use certain PPA structures to reduce this risk.